 A workplace accident is an event or circumstance that results in an injury for which benefits are payable.
 A single, definable occurrence will usually constitute an accident, but a repetitive injury or trauma developing over time may also be a compensable accident.
 Exposure to a hazardous substance on a one-time or recurring basis may also constitute an accident.

-What to Do If You Suffer a Work-Related Injury
+What To Do If You Suffer A Work-Related Injury

-A lawyer will be able to provide detailed information about your rights and options, including your right to file a claim for benefits.
+One of our experienced lawyers will be able to provide detailed information about your rights and options, including your right to file a claim for benefits.